df15h-moddable/df15h-unreal/docs/ce/3_configure/mod/2_add-ons/map/1_cooked/exiled-lands/pnutt-shemite.md

 - The mod is _extremely_ well made.
 Feels like something out of a high-fidelity "Age of Conan".
 - It evokes the feeling of a real-world visit to historic sites in Greece and Turkey, in a way the vanilla environments do not.
-- It contains well-chosen custom sound-effects andmusic.
+- It contains well-chosen custom sound-effects and music.
 It may add tracks from "Age of Conan", including the Tortage motif.

 ## Conflicts